Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 5. The Protectors

 Cats, besides being loving companions, are also thought to be natural-born mystics.
 As such, they sense things that humans either can't or won't acknowledge.
 It is for this reason that people who fear the dark side often keep a feline close by.
-A cat, you see, is believed to have the capacity to not only detect the presence of evil, but also to keep it at bay by sheer force of will.
+A cat, you see, is believed to have the capacity to not only detect the presence of evil but also to keep it at bay by sheer force of will.

-An animal's innate ability to sense danger is essential to their survival.
+An animal's innate ability to sense danger is essential to its survival.
 With predators lurking around every corner, they must remain diligent or suffer the consequences.
 Cats are especially gifted when it comes to this sixth sense, due in part to their awareness of the vile beings that dwell in the outer reaches of our existence.

 If a cat suddenly bows up and hisses at a presence only it can see, this is believed to indicate that a malevolent entity has attempted to enter the space.
-Realizing that it has been seen, and making no distinction between the feline protector and the humans that reside within the home, the interloper will normally opt to do its bidding elsewhere.
+Realizing that it has been seen and making no distinction between the feline protector and the humans that reside within the home, the interloper will normally opt to do its bidding elsewhere.
 This also holds true if a low growl emits from a cat for no apparent reason.
 Although the owner may observe nothing out of the ordinary, their pet knows that something is up and reacts accordingly.

 With this in mind, the next time your cat exhibits behavior that makes you question its sanity, know that this was probably by design.
 After all, if the performance frightened you, imagine what it did to the sinister presence that was sent packing.